Targa Rignano

 The Padova–Bovolenta race (1900–1908) was an automobile, voiturette and motorcycle race.
-The first day had a 10 km straight race speedrecord track between the cities of Padova and Bovolenta in Italy, followed by a 1 km race in Padova the next day.
+The first day had a 10 km straight race speedrecord track between the cities of Padua and Bovolenta in Italy, followed by a 1 km race in Padua the next day.
 The name Targa Rignano was only used in 1902, 1903 and 1904, as conte Rignano was involved.
 The race was not held from 1905 to 1908, and after a fatal spectator accident involving Diatto-driver Dal Torso (1908), the Italian Parliament asked for it to end.